 Application and System Event Logs in evt or evtx file formats

 Output of 'systeminfo' or similar

 Other considerations when collecting UCS Tech Support bundles

 Where possible you should not combine multiple Tech Support bundles into a single larger file

 UCS Tech Supports are already extensively compressed, despite the .tar extension of the final file.

 However, if other large data files are not compressed, compressing using standard formats (zip/gz/bz2/7z etc.) is recommended.

-Unless explicitly instructed, please avoid usage of the 'Exclude Commands' option in Tech Support files or supplying ucsm-mgmt rather than full UCSM Tech Support bundles
+Unless explicitly instructed or absolutely required, please avoid usage of the 'Exclude Commands' option in Tech Support files or supplying ucsm-mgmt rather than full UCSM Tech Support bundles

-If a blade or rack server has experienced a PSOD/BSOD/Kernel Panic, please reboot the server using the Reset options in UCSM, not Shutdown then Boot of the server.
+If a blade or rack server has experienced a PSOD/BSOD/Kernel Panic, please reboot the server using the Reset options in UCSM/CIMC or KVM, not Shutdown then Boot of the server.

 This causes extra information to be generated for troubleshooting which is then included in Tech Support bundles, whereas shutting down the server causes this data to be lost.